dataviscourse/tutorials/lectures/lecture-git.md

 {% highlight bash linenos %}
 $ git status
-On branch master
+On branch main
 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
 	modified:   demo.txt

 no changes added to commit (use "git add" and/or "git commit -a")
 {% endhighlight %}